isolate-org/documentation/docs/unit-of-work/associations.md

 # Associations

 In real world we often create associations between entities.
-For example lets think about order that is associated with many items or about order that is associated customer.
+For example let's think about order that is associated with many items and one customer.
 How to deal with such cases using Unit of Work?

 First you need to add to entity property definition information about Association.